 OK:

-Well, again, the idea that spirituality and narcissism cannot go together I think is a mistake, because it does not properly differentiate between normal and abnormal narcissism, as I have explained.
+Well, again, the idea that spirituality and narcissism cannot go together, I think, is a mistake because it does not properly differentiate between normal and abnormal narcissism, as I have explained.
 Secondly, by the same token, one cannot say that the evil in the world is constituted by narcissism.
 But it is significantly constituted by pathological narcissism.
-And I would add even further, it is constituted not just by any pathological narcissism but by the most severe forms of it?in which there is a particular malignant development that consists of a return to primitive aggression and an idealization of the self as an aggressive self with power over others.
+And I would add even further: it is constituted not just by any pathological narcissism but by the most severe forms of it? in which there is a particular malignant development that consists of a return to primitive aggression and an idealisation of the self as an aggressive self with power over others.

 SB:

 Within many religious teachings, a central aspect of spiritual practice is rigorous self-inquiry, in which one looks deeply into the nature of one`s motivations.
-In this self-inquiry, one confronts and comes to terms with some of the narcissistic tendencies you were just describing?albeit in a much subtler form than these extreme cases.
-In the religious traditions, one is looking at this negative narcissism?it`s still negative or malignant narcissism rather than positive narcissism?but it`s at a subtler level, and it`s this that the spiritual practitioner is trying to root out from within their motivations and from within their psyche.
+In this self-inquiry, one confronts and comes to terms with some of the narcissistic tendencies you were just describing. albeit in a much subtler form than these extreme cases.
+In the religious traditions, one is looking at this negative narcissism?Is it still negative or malignant narcissism rather than positive narcissism? but it`s at a subtler level, and it`s this that the spiritual practitioner is trying to root out from within their motivations and from within their psyche.

 OK:

 Yes, I understand that.
 In fact, the goal of psychoanalysis is to increase our self-knowledge of the unconscious motivations of behavior.
-Freud at one point said that there will always be objection to psychoanalysis, that he has brought a plague to humanity.
-What he meant was that we all have primitive, antisocial impulses, sexual desires, aggressive desires, that run counter to the needs of culture.
+At one point, Freud said that there will always be objection to psychoanalysis and that he has brought a plague to humanity.
+What he meant was that we all have primitive, antisocial impulses, sexual desires, and aggressive desires that run counter to the needs of culture.
 Under the best of circumstances, these are transformed into culturally useful and positive elements.
 Under the worst of circumstances, they become evil.

 What I`m trying to say is that the deepest, unconscious motivations have in them the seeds of both good and evil.
-I agree that self-reflection and an honest search for one`s unconscious motivations increases knowledge and meaning in life.
+I agree that self-reflection and an honest search for one`s unconscious motivations increase knowledge and meaning in life.
 It has been said that “only an examined life is worth living.”
 And psychoanalysis has helped with that.
-This searching self-reflection for unconscious motivations may provide not only greater knowledge of the self but also may help to free oneself?at least in part?of the destructive aspects of repressed conflicts.
-In this regard, self-reflection and an honest search for one`s motivations helps spirituality, but it does not necessarily bring happiness; it also brings the pain and sorrow of discovering that we are less ideal than we wanted to think ourselves.
+This searching self-reflection for unconscious motivations may provide not only greater knowledge of the self but also may help to free oneself—at least in part—of the destructive aspects of repressed conflicts.
+In this regard, self-reflection and an honest search for one`s motivations help spirituality, but it does not necessarily bring happiness; it also brings the pain and sorrow of discovering that we are less ideal than we wanted to think ourselves to be.

 SB: